Czech Republic in the OSCE

 The Czech Republic highly values the Human Dimension of the OSCE and underlines the need to implement all commitments in this area, notably with regard to fundamental freedoms.
 We deeply regret that some participating States try to row back on existing commitments and values.

 The Czech Republic continues to support the autonomy of the OSCE Institutions and resist any attempts to undermine their mandate.
 We value especially the professional, impartial and non-political nature of ODIHR’s election observation activities.
 We commend the work of the ODIHR’s Contact Point for Roma and Sinti Issues in advancing the implementation of the OSCE commitments and assisting participating States in this important area.

 Given our historical experience, we have always been a strong advocate of respect for the freedom of expression, independent media and free access to information.
 To this end, we continue to support the activities and the mandate of the OSCE Representative on Freedom of the Media.
 We refuse attempts by some participating States to restrict the space for civil society.

 The Czech Republic regularly supports the Human Dimension activities with extra-budgetary contributions.

 Other institutions of the OSCE

 The Czech Republic actively seconds experts for the majority of the both OSCE/ODIHR long-term and short-term elections monitoring missions.
-In 2010, several tens of Czech election observers participated in the election observation.

 The Czech Republic supports the Prague Office of the OSCE Secretariat.
 The Prague Office is the documentation repository of the Organization and it supports all forms of dissemination of public information.
 It also helps with the organization of the annual meeting of the Economic and Environmental Forum in Prague.